hivesolutions/viriatum/README.md

     ./configure --enable-embed=static --disable-libxml --disable-dom --disable-simplexml\
         --disable-xml --disable-xmlreader --disable-xmlwriter --without-pear --without-iconv

-In order to be configure the PHP interpreter to locate the php.ini file in the correct location use:
+In order to configure the PHP interpreter to locate the php.ini file in the correct location use:

     --with-config-file-path=/usr/lib